-In addition, under the terms of our acquisition of the Tommy Bahama Group, we will be required to make up to \$75 million in performance-based contingent payments to the selling shareholders of the Tommy Bahama Group over the four years following the Tommy Bahama Group Acquisition.
+Under the terms of our acquisition of the Tommy Bahama Group, we will be required to make up to \$75 million in performance-based contingent payments to the selling shareholders of the Tommy Bahama Group over the four years following the Tommy Bahama Group acquisition.
 The contingent payments will be comprised of an annual basic contingent payment and a cumulative additional contingent payment.
-Although we will only be required to make these payments if the acquired Tommy Bahama Group business is successful, the contingent payments are payable based on that business achieving earnings targets.
-These earnings may not be cash-based and we therefore may have difficulty making cash payments.
-In addition, if the acquired Tommy Bahama Group business is successful but the rest of our business is not successful, we may have difficulty making the contingent payments.
-Certain of the selling shareholders are key members of management of the Tommy Bahama Group business.
-It is possible that their interests with respect to the contingent payments will differ from the acquired interests of Oxford.
+The earnings upon which these payments are contingent may not be cash-based; we may therefore have difficulty in making cash payments.
+In addition, if the acquired Tommy Bahama Group business is successful but the rest of our business is not successful, we may have difficulty making the contingent payments or, if we do make the contingent payments, we could have insufficient cash for our business objectives.
+Also, if we issue common stock for a portion of the contingent payments, particularly in the first two years when the selling shareholders are entitled to 50% of any contingent payment in shares of common stock valued at \$12.88 per share, you may experience substantial dilution.